Evolution of Preferences in Multiple Populations

-In a standard evolutionary game theoretic model where individuals are programmed to choose some strategies, there are two quite different ways of extending the definition of an \emph{evolutionarily stable strategy} (ESS) from a single-population setting to a multi-population setting. \footnote{\citet{jMay-gPri:lac} introduced the concept of an ESS for a symmetric two-player game.} The multi-population stability criterion suggested by \citet{pTay:essttp} is based on average fitness values aggregated over all player positions.
-Such a criterion may be particularly appropriate for coevolutionary games. \citet{rCre:scegt} introduced a seemingly weaker criterion for multi-population evolutionary stability: the stability is ensured if new entrants earn less in at least one population.
-Indeed, it can be shown that both criteria are equivalent to the following one: for any $n$-player game, a strategy profile is \emph{evolutionarily stable} if and only if it is a strict Nash equilibrium. \footnote{\citet{rSel:nessaac} applies the ESS concept to asymmetric two-player games, for which each individual is randomly assigned a player role.
-It turns out that a strategy in the symmetrized game is an ESS if and only if the associated strategy pair is a strict Nash equilibrium of the asymmetric game.
-Thus, those two-species definitions followed from \citet{pTay:essttp} and \citet{rCre:scegt} are all equivalent to this role-conditioned single-population definition; see \citet{jSwi:esee} and \citet[p.~167]{jWei:egt}.} However, unlike those in standard evolutionary game theory, we show that under complete information, the properties of multi-population stability of preferences will dramatically depend on what criterion is adopted, and on how many populations are considered.
-The arguments discussed here will help us understand how multiple populations interact with one another and why such interactions are so complicated.
+Recalling the standard evolutionary game theoretic model where individuals are programmed to play some strategies, there are two quite different ways of extending the definition of an \emph{evolutionarily stable strategy} (ESS) from a single-population setting to a multi-population setting.\footnote{ \citet{jMay-gPri:lac} introduced the concept of an ESS for a symmetric two-player game.} The multi-population stability criterion suggested by \citet{pTay:essttp} is based on average fitness values aggregated over all player positions.
+Such a criterion may be particularly appropriate for coevolutionary games. \citet{rCre:scegt} introduced a seemingly weaker criterion for multi-population evolutionary stability: the stability is ensured if entrants earn less in at least one population.
+Indeed, it can be shown that both criteria with no intraspecific interactions are equivalent to the following one: for any $n$-player game, a strategy profile is \emph{evolutionarily stable} if and only if it is a strict Nash equilibrium.\footnote{ In \citet{rSel:nessaac}, the definition of an ESS is extended to general two-player games with asymmetric contests.
+It turns out that a strategy in the symmetrized game is an ESS if and only if the associated strategy pair is a strict Nash equilibrium of the underlying game.
+Thus, those two-species definitions followed from \citet{pTay:essttp} and \citet{rCre:scegt} with no intraspecific interactions are all equivalent to this role-conditioned single-population definition; see \citet{jSwi:esee} and \citet[p.~167]{jWei:egt}.} However, unlike those in standard evolutionary game theory, we will show that under complete information, the properties of multi-population stability of preferences are strictly dependent on the stability criterion adopted and on the number of populations considered.